-In second-hand vans, the most important issue is damp.
-We see so many customers every year who have bought a motorhome or caravan via the internet; often travel miles to collect it, and then when they bring it into us for a service, we have to inform them that the vehicle is too wet too warrant the cost of repair.
+The most important issue in a second-hand van is damp.
+We see so many customers every year who have bought a motorhome or caravan via the internet.
+They have often travelled miles to collect it, and then when they bring it into us for a service, we have to inform them that the vehicle is too wet too warrant the cost of repair.
 Checking for damp is simple with a damp meter.
 These are available to buy on ebay for as little as £10.
 Other tricks are to look behind curtains, look in all the cupboards, plus just feeling the walls can give you an idea if there are any hidden problems.
 We can complete a damp test on a vehicle, which we charge at £48.
 This service can be booked through our website at: https://checkappointments.com/book/lodgefarmleisure We can then advise customers on any damp issues and what can be done to improve or eradicate the problems.

 A service record is helpful to have as it guarantees that the van has been cared for.
 It should really have been serviced in the last 12 months, otherwise we would not recommend towing the vehicle.
 Owners do not always keep any paperwork, but many companies attach stickers to the hitch indicating when a service has been completed.(see photographs below).
 Although it is not necessary for a service to be done every year, we would advise that a service done recently is a good sign, and proof of several services indicate that it has been cared for.
 Having the NCC approved workshop logo on the sticker is also a guarantee of the quality of work done.
 Below are some examples of service stickers.

 All vans, since 1992, should all have a VIN (Vehicle Identification Number) in the corner of the windows.
 Ensure that the numbers have not been tampered with.
 Extra dots could have been added, or the entire text could have been polished off.
 The number is also engraved into the side or top of the A-frame (but often underneath the plastic cover).